nodemcu/nodemcu-firmware/docs/build.md

 ## Tools

 ### Cloud Build Service
-<del>NodeMCU "application developers" just need a ready-made firmware.
-There's a [cloud build service](http://nodemcu-build.com/) with a nice UI and configuration options for them.</del>
+NodeMCU "application developers" just need a ready-made firmware.
+There's a [cloud build service](https://nodemcu-build.com/) with a nice UI and configuration options for them.

-Not available yet.

 ### Docker Image
 Occasional NodeMCU firmware hackers don't need full control over the complete tool chain.
 They might not want to setup a Linux VM with the build environment.
 Docker to the rescue.
 Give [Docker NodeMCU build](https://hub.docker.com/r/marcelstoer/nodemcu-build/) a try.